 6. Housing Prices Are Reasonable

-If you’re used to paying for housing in Vancouver, Toronto, or Calgary, you’ll find yourself paying much less for comparable housing here.
-If you’re from a small town or a rural area, of course you won’t have the same experience.
-Of course housing here gets more expensive the closer you are to downtown, but you can still get a better house for less than you’ll pay in Canada’s other major cities (except is Montréal).
+If you’re used to paying a lot to live in Vancouver or Toronto, you’ll find lower prices for comparable housing when moving to Ottawa.
+However, if you’re coming from a small town or a rural area, you might not have the same experience.
+Of course, rent and housing here get more expensive the closer you are to downtown, but you can still get a better house for less than you’ll pay in many other major cities in Canada.